SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Methods

 \subsubsection{Direction Estimation}

-We model the conditional probability of estimating the direction $\Theta$ of a tool from its bounding box location $B$ following the Bayes rule in Equation \ref{eqn:bayes1}, implemented using the Attention Mechanism ${\bf A}$ in Equation \ref{eqn:attn}.
+We model the estimation of the direction $\theta$ of a surgical tool, given its bounding box location $B$, using a Bayesian-inspired framework.
+Specifically, the relationship between $\theta$ and $B$ follows Bayes' rule as shown in Equation \ref{eqn:bayes1}:

+Here, $P(B|\theta)$ represents the likelihood of the tool's bounding box given its direction, $P(\theta)$ is the prior probability of the direction, and $P(B)$ is the evidence, representing the marginal probability of the bounding box across all possible directions.

+We approximate this framework using the Attention Mechanism ${\bf A}$ in Equation \ref{eqn:attn}, which captures dependencies between bounding box features and direction:

-Here, the likelihood $P(B|\Theta)$ of the tool location $B$ given the direction $\Theta$ transforms to the attention alignment function ${\bf KQ^T}$ that learns how much attention (weight) each trocar direction should get based on the current tool location.
-The query ${\bf Q}$ and the key ${\bf K}$ terms are functions that learn the direction vector and the bounding box features respectively.
-The value ${\bf V}$ models the prior probability $P(\Theta)$ distribution of the directions.
-And the evidence $P(B)$ which is the probability distribution of the tool locations serves as a scaling term ($\sqrt{d_{\bf K}}$) that normalizes the function.
-Though the prior probability and evidence can be calculated from the data, for a fully differentiable network, we allow the model to learn these from several iterations on the train data.
-The ${\bf K,V,Q}$ features are generated from the images via convolutional neural network layers, in this case we use an EfficientNet-b0 \citep{tan2019efficientnet}.
+The Attention Mechanism is a common approach in neural networks for learning dependencies between variables \citep{bahdanau2014neural}.
+In this formulation, the likelihood $P(B|\theta)$ is approximated by the attention alignment scores $\text{\it SoftMax}~({\bf KQ}^T / \sqrt{d_{\bf K}})$, which measure the relevance of each direction based on the bounding box features, i.e., how much attention (weight) each trocar direction should get based on the current tool location.
+The prior probability $P(\theta)$ is represented by the value vector ${\bf V}$, which learns a distribution over possible directions independent of the bounding box features.
+The evidence $P(B)$ serves as a normalization term, implicitly handled through the $\text{\it SoftMax}$ operation.
+The query ${\bf Q}$, key ${\bf K}$, and value ${\bf V}$ are learned embeddings that encode direction vectors, bounding box features, and direction priors, respectively, from the input images using convolutional neural network (CNN) layers.
+Specifically, we use EfficientNet-b0 \citep{tan2019efficientnet} to encode these features.

+The Attention Mechanism ${\bf A}$ effectively approximates $P(\theta|B)$ by learning the alignment between bounding box features and directional priors within a differentiable framework.
+Unlike classical Bayesian methods where priors and likelihoods are explicitly defined, this approach allows the network to learn these distributions directly from the data, providing flexibility for modeling complex spatial dependencies.
+By grounding the formulation in Bayes' rule and leveraging the interpretability of attention mechanisms, we provide a principled approach to estimating tool direction while maintaining compatibility with modern deep learning architectures.